about

 contact

-Email me at maxdkozlov [at] gmail [dot] com or fill out the form below.If you're pitching me, please look at the kind of stories I write.
-I'm probably not interested in your new product or start-up.Or, if you prefer to reach out securely:
+Email me at maxdkozlov [at] gmail [dot] com or fill out the form below.If you're pitching me, please first look at the kind of stories I write.Nature can protect the identity of those who are not authorized to disclose information.

-via Signal: @mkozlov.01
+via Signal: mkozlov.01

 via ProtonMail: maxkozlov [at] protonmail [dot] com